jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-3-integral-transforms.md

 with Fourier transform $\hat{f}(\xi) = \left(\frac{\pi}{2\alpha}\right)^{1/4} e^{-\pi^2 \xi^2 / \alpha}$.
 The uncertainty product is exactly $\frac{1}{4\pi}$.

-**Key Insights:**
-- The uncertainty principle is a fundamental limitation on simultaneous localization in space and frequency.
-- Gaussians are optimal in the sense of minimizing the uncertainty product.
-- This principle underlies quantum mechanics and information theory.
+The uncertainty principle establishes a fundamental limitation on simultaneous localization in space and frequency: one cannot make both $\Delta x$ and $\Delta \xi$ arbitrarily small simultaneously.
+Gaussians achieve the optimal balance, minimizing the uncertainty product and saturating the inequality.
+This principle underlies both quantum mechanics, where it manifests as the Heisenberg uncertainty relation between position and momentum, and information theory, where it constrains the simultaneous localization of signals in time and frequency domains.

 </details>